gund999/TestMeasurementController/README.md

   * "Measure AC Current"

-* **Dynamic Labels:** The Y-axis label and plot title dynamically update to reflect the specific type of measurement being visualized.
+* **Dynamic Labels (In Progress):** The Y-axis label and plot title dynamically update to reflect the specific type of measurement being visualized.

-* **Dynamic Axis Scaling:** Plot axes automatically adjust to accommodate incoming data ranges, ensuring optimal visibility.
+* **Dynamic Axis Scaling (In Progress):** Plot axes automatically adjust to accommodate incoming data ranges, ensuring optimal visibility.

-* **Clear Plot:** A convenient button to instantly clear all plotted data and reset the graph for a new session.
+* **Clear Plot (In Progress):** A convenient button to instantly clear all plotted data and reset the graph for a new session.

 ### 4. User Interface (GUI)

 * **Intuitive Layout:** The application features a well-organized and user-friendly interface with distinct sections for instrument controls, serial communication, and data logs/plots.

-* **Responsive Design:** The GUI layout seamlessly adapts to window resizing, maintaining usability across different screen dimensions.

-* **Placeholder Text:** All input fields include helpful grey placeholder text that vanishes upon focus and reappears if the field is left empty, guiding user input.

 * **Configuration Management (Simulated):** "Save Config" and "Load Config" buttons are present, currently offering simulated functionality for future implementation.

-## To Be Added Features (Future Enhancements)
+## Features To Be Added

 * **Actual Configuration Saving/Loading:** Implement robust functionality to save and load instrument configurations and application settings to persistent files (e.g., JSON, YAML).